 Film edited at last!
 Mr Punch’s 350th Birthday Party.

-We were marionette makers and performers, but in those days everyone knew everyone else so we knew the original Percy Press who was famous for his performances in Covent Garden as was his son Percy Press Junior.
+So … in the old days everyone knew everyone else so we knew the original Percy Press who was famous for his performances in Covent Garden as was his son Percy Press Junior.

 Another puppet mate was Bob Pelham who made the toys in the late 40′s and 50′s and here today is David Leech who was one of Bob’s associates.
 He has his own company making toy marionettes and today was launching a new addition to the family, a marionette Mr. Punch! (check his website)